-Each year, the Compensation Committee reviews and establishes the performance measures for the Company's incentive compensation programs, which are intended to have the effect of fostering shareholder value creation over the long term, to ensure that the program design appropriately motivates executives to achieve the Company's financial and operational performance goals, which are designed to be challenging and linked directly to the Company's business plan for the year.
-As more fully described below, the components of the Company's 2011 Incentive Compensation Programs were a cash bonus under the 2011 Annual Bonus Program, payable in March 2012, to the extent performance goals were achieved, and a cash LTIP award under the 2011 LTIP Program, payable in three equal annual installments which began in March 2012, to the extent performance goals were achieved.
+Each year, the Compensation Committee reviews and establishes the corporate performance targets for the Company's incentive compensation programs, which are intended to have the effect of fostering shareholder value creation, to ensure that the program design appropriately motivates executives to achieve the Company's financial and operational performance goals, which are designed to be challenging and linked directly to the Company's business plan.
+As more fully described below, the components of the Company's 2012 Incentive Compensation Programs were a cash bonus under the 2012 Annual Bonus Program, payable in March 2013, to the extent performance targets were achieved, and a cash LTIP award under the 2012 LTIP, payable in three equal annual installments beginning in March 2013, to the extent performance targets were achieved.

-Payouts under the 2011 Incentive Compensation Programs were contingent upon the achievement of identified corporate performance goals and, for the individual, receipt of a performance rating of "target" or higher under the Company's 2011 Performance Management Review process.
-Additionally, the exact payout to a participant under the 2011 Annual Bonus Program was based upon such individual's degree of achievement of his or her own individual performance objectives.
-The Company's corporate performance goals under the 2011 Incentive Compensation Programs were the Company's achievement of two equally weighted performance targets, namely, \$276 million of "adjusted EBITDA" for 2011 (the "2011 EBITDA Performance Goal")1 and \$71 million of "free cash flow" for 2011 (the "2011 Free Cash Flow Performance Goal"),2 in each case measured after all incentive compensation accruals (collectively, the "2011 Performance Goals").
+Payouts under the 2012 Incentive Compensation Programs were contingent upon the achievement of identified corporate performance targets and, for the individual, receipt of a performance rating of "target" or higher under the Company's 2012 Performance Management Review process.
+Additionally, the exact payout to a participant under the 2012 Annual Bonus Program was based upon such individual's degree of achievement of his or her own individual performance objectives.

-The 2011 Incentive Compensation Programs featured a payout curve, to account for the extent to which the Company partially achieved or overachieved the Company's 2011 Performance Goals.
+The 2012 Incentive Compensation Programs featured a payout curve, to account for the extent to which the Company achieved the Company's 2012 Performance Targets.

-Under the 2011 Annual Bonus Program, depending on the assessment of individual performance, participants could receive between 75% and 150% of their target award, to enable managers (or, in the case of Named Executive Officers, the Compensation Committee) to reward higher-performing employees (including the Named Executive Officers), as long as the overall compensation budget was not exceeded.
+Under the 2012 Annual Bonus Program, depending on the assessment of individual performance, participants could receive between 25% and 150% of their target award as long as the overall compensation budget was not exceeded.